Free Hawaii Rental Lease Agreement Templates | PDF | Word

 Duty to mitigate: Landlords live up to their duty of mitigating losses even after a wrongful termination (HRS § 521-70).

-Active Military: Military service member can cancel their lease according to Hawaii laws with notice given;
+Active Military: Military service member can cancel their lease according to Hawaii (as well as Federal) laws with notice given;

-• Thirty-day notice for one-year leases and other fixed terms under a year
+• 30 notice for 1-year leases and other fixed terms under a year

 • Fifteen-day notice for month-to-month and other non-fixed term leases (HRS § 521-83)(50 USC §3955).